Last updated on August 18th, 2019

 Tipping in Bhutan isn’t something of Bhutan’s home-breed culture and tradition.
-Therefore, in Bhutan you won’t see tipping boxes in hotels and restaurants like in other countries.
-However, with the growth of tourism industry, tipping in Bhutan also seems to have become an expected thing especially among tourist guides and drivers.
+Therefore, in Bhutan, you won’t see tipping boxes in hotels and restaurants like in other countries.
+However, with the growth of the tourism industry, tipping in Bhutan also seems to have become an expected thing, especially among tourist guides and drivers.

-Tourists travelling to Bhutan don’t know much about Bhutan tipping culture.
-So they at times ask many questions about Bhutan tipping etiquette; where, whom, when to tip and of course how much to tip when they are in Bhutan.
+Tourists traveling to Bhutan don’t know much about Bhutan tipping culture.
+So they at times ask many questions about Bhutan tipping etiquette; where whom, when to tip and of course how much to tip when they are in Bhutan.

 Therefore, we bring you Bhutan travel tips that shall give you an overall landscape of Bhutan tipping etiquette.
 But this Bhutan tipping guide is specifically for tourists traveling Bhutan.
 Tipping in Bhutan restaurants and other places isn’t a common practice for Bhutanese locals.

 Tipping in Bhutan Restaurants and Hotels

 When it comes to tipping in Bhutan restaurants and hotels, 10% of your bill is quite realistic.
 But again you can see whether 10% Service Charge along with 10% Bhutan Sales Tax is already on your bill.
-If service charge is there, you can ignore the 10% rule.
+If a service charge is there, you can ignore the 10% rule.

 But you also have the right to ignore this rule and go ahead tipping according to the quality of their services.
 If you are happy and contend of their services, tipping another 10% of the bill doesn’t sound a big thing.

-In standard hotels, however you cannot say that your tip will go to the staff who actually made you feel happy of their service quality.
-It’s advisable to tip individuals and not leave at help desk or in the hands of an owner.
+In standard hotels, however, you cannot say that your tip will go to the staff who actually made you feel happy about their service quality.
+It’s advisable to tip individuals and not leave at a help desk or in the hands of an owner.

 Hotel maids and housekeepers also won’t expect a tip from you.
-Nevertheless, some tourists leave Nu.300-500 on table when they check out as a good gesture and appreciation for their services.
+Nevertheless, some tourists leave Nu.1,000-1,500 on a table when they check out as a good gesture and appreciation for their services.

 Tipping Bhutan Tourist Guides and Drivers